DayneLalmond/readmeGen/README.md

 This project was created to test my first node js application.
 It is a series of questions that results in a newly created README file with the input of the user.

 ## Table of Contents
+undefined

 ## Installation
-This application requires node and the following packages; Inquirer, Chalk.
+This application requires node and the following packages; Inquirer, Chalk

 ## Usage
-To use this application, type "node index.js" in the terminal.
+To use this application, type "node.index.js" in the terminal.

 ## Features
 Color in the terminal is aquired from Chalk.